These are the first Intel Alder Lake CPUs without Efficient Cores

 Best SSD for gaming: get into the game ahead of the rest

-According to Videocardz, we shouldn’t necessarily expect the same for the Alder Lake non-K 65w series of CPUs yet to launch.
-Reportedly The Intel i3 12100F and i5 12400F from the 12th gen sub-series will be the first two to carry the Alder Lake name without those efficient cores.
-Instead, these cores only have 4 and 6 power cores respectively giving them 8 and 12 threads each.
+According to Videocardz, we shouldn’t necessarily expect the same for the Alder Lake non-K 65W series of CPUs yet to launch.
+Reportedly The Intel i3 12100F and i5 12400F from the 12th gen sub-series will be the first two to carry the Alder Lake name without those Efficient cores.
+Instead, these cores only have 4 and 6 Performance cores respectively giving them eight and 12 threads each.
 We’ll wait to test these chips before passing judgement but this inline with higher end CPUs from about 4 years ago.

-The i7 12700F also releasing in this sub-series will retain the performance and efficiency cores split, with 8 power and 4 efficient, giving it 20 threads of processing power.
+The i7 12700F also releasing in this sub-series will retain the performance and Efficient cores split, with eight Performance and four Efficient, giving it 20 threads of processing power.
 This puts it not too far off the i7 12700k, with only a lower frequency and thermal design power.
-It’s still rated for 65W too making it a potential good lower power choice than the k variant without sacrificing too much by way of power.
+It’s still rated for 65W too making it a potential good lower power choice than the K variant without sacrificing too much by way of power.